Know Before You Go

 Certain countries require that you obtain official authorization (called a visa) before entering the country, and some countries require that you obtain a visa regardless of whether you plan to go ashore in that particular port or not.
 Usually there is a fee required.

 Guests are responsible for verifying and obtaining any necessary travel documents for entry and exit to the countries visited, as these requirements vary depending on the specific port and nationality of the traveler.
 This includes payment of all costs related to arrangements to obtain entry to the countries you visit.
 Boarding may be denied or fines levied against those guests arriving at the pier without the proper documentation, and those guests will not be eligible for a refund.
 Payment of any fines levied is the responsibility of the individual guest.
 Please note that fees and visa requirements are subject to change without notice.
+Tourist/visa requirements are determined by passport nationality, not by country of residence.

-You can also reach them by phone or email:
+You may reach CIBTvisas by phone at:

-Citizens of all other countries should contact the nearest representative embassy or consulate for proper information.
+Residents of all other countries should contact the nearest representative embassy or consulate for proper information.

 Visa Waiver Program Requirements: The Visa Waiver Program (VWP) allows citizens of participating countries to travel to the U.S. without a visa for stays of 90 days or less, when they meet all requirements.
 ALL VWP travelers to the U.S. will be required to have an approved electronic travel authorization via Electronic System for Travel Authorization (ESTA).
 Travelers who have not obtained approval through ESTA should expect to be denied boarding on any air carrier bound for the U.S. If you reside in the UK please visit cibtvisas.co.uk/hollandamerica.